(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Whether you’re trying to stick to a budget, top off a sinking fund, or put money toward another savings goal, you always look for deals and new ways to save money.
-You’ve heard of Groupon but you’re not sure how it works.
-You also wonder if it will really save you money or if the great deals are too good to be true.
+You've heard of Groupon but you're not sure how it works.
+You also wonder if their promo codes and travel deals will really save you money or if the huge discounts are too good to be true.

 Read on to learn more about how Groupon works, the pros and cons of using Groupon, the newer programs Groupon+ and Groupon Select, and when it might make sense to use Groupon.

 Launched in late 2008, Groupon became one of the fastest-growing billion-dollar companies in history.
 Founded by Andrew Mason, Groupon went from advertising a 2-for-1 pizza deal at a local motel bar to a daily deal worldwide e-commerce site in just a few years.

 But there were also plenty of growing pains along the way.
 You can read more about Groupon’s here.

 Groupon’s 2019 Q2 fact sheet shares the following data: